awesome-archive/pysc2_StarcraftII_codelab/README.md

 ## What you'll need
-A computer connected to the internet with Python3 installed The library pySC2 installed
+A computer connected to the internet with Python3 installed

+-The library pySC2 installed

-Starcraft II game -no license required- keras keras-rl
+-Starcraft II game -no license required-

+-keras

+-keras-rl

 ## What you need to know
 Basic driving of bash console